Academic Essays

 • The Sovereignty of Vulnerability.”
 In Sovereignty Unhinged: An Illustrated Primer for the Study of Present Intensities, Disavowals, and Temporal Derangements, Edited by Deborah A. Thomas, Joseph Masco, Duke University Press, 2023.

 • Becoming an Operating System: Disability, Difference, and the Ethics of Communication in the United States.”
-In American Ethnologist, 2021: 139-152.
+American Ethnologist 48, no. 2 (2021): 139-152.

 • Proximity to Disability.”
-In Anthropological Quarterly, 2020: 1453-1481.
+Anthropological Quarterly 93, no. 1 (2020): 1453-1481.

 • Unpacking a National Heroine: Two Kartinis and Their People.”
 In Appropriating Kartini: Colonial, National, and Transnational Memories of an Indonesian Icon, Edited by Paul Bijl, Grace Chin, ISEAS-Yusuf Ishak Institute, 2020.

 • How Structuralism Matters.”
-In Hau: Journal of Ethnographic Theory, 2016: 61-77.
+Hau: Journal of Ethnographic Theory 6, no. 3 (2016): 61-77.

 • Demonstrating the Stone Age in Dutch New Guinea.”
 In From Stone Age to Real Time: Exploring Papuan Temporalities, Mobilities, and Religiosities, Edited by Jenny Munro, Martin Slama, Australian National University Press, 2015.